Application: Stochastic Processes#

 $$ 1 - L^1 \alpha_1 - … - L^q \alpha_q $$

 are outside the (complex) unit circle.
 We write a function to check this.
-To do so, we use np.roots(p)
+To do so, we use np.roots(p), which return the roots of a polynomial with coefficients given in p.

 def is_stable(alpha):